sem-onyalo/hackathon-ideas/README.md

 #### Instructions

+1. In the list `brandSpotter.brands` in [app.settings.json](app.settings.json) insert a list of brands you want to identify.

-`python main.py 2 spotbrandloyalty/samples/in.mp4 --out spotbrandloyalty/samples/out-8-blur-thresh.mp4 --ocr_psm 8 --ocr_preproc_blur --ocr_preproc_thresh --ocr_padding 0.05`
+2. Run the brand spotter app on your video: `python main.py 2 spotbrandloyalty/samples/in.mp4 --out spotbrandloyalty/samples/out-8-blur-thresh.mp4 --ocr_psm 8 --ocr_preproc_blur --ocr_preproc_thresh --ocr_padding 0.05`

 #### References